Nyerguds/MobiusMapEditor/README.md

 * Red Alert structures can no longer be put in an illegal state where Prebult is disabled but the rebuild priority is set to -1.
 * Fixed a crash in the RA triggers caused by the removal of the Aircraft types from the placeable objects.
 * Fixed refresh issues that occurred when moving the mouse out of the map area while still in placement mode.
+* Fixed incorrect tooltip placement when using bounds dragging mode on a different monitor.
 * Red Alert's Interior tileset now supports randomising the 1x1 tiles that contains alternate versions.
 * If mods add extra tiles to existing 1x1 tilesets, these will be treated as 1x1 randomisable too.
 * Tanya's default colouring in the editor preview is now Allied.
-* Fixed incorrect tooltip placement when using bounds dragging mode on a different monitor.
+* Changed Red Alert's trigger action "Destroy attached building" to a more accurate "Destroy attached object", seeing as it even works from celltrigger to kill units.
+* Bibs are now shown as part of the building boundaries.
+* Bibs boundary checking can be disabled with a global setting.